actuator-finance/Actuator-Docs/docs/Actuator Protocol/examples.md

 ## Example 2 - Custom Redemption Day
 - Create Stake
-  - Bob creates a new HSI through Actuator with a principal of 150 HEX, ending on Hex day 1900.
+  - Bob creates a new HSI through Actuator with a principal of 150 HEX, ending on HEX day 1900.
 - Mint HEX Time Tokens
   - Bob wants to mint and sell HTT-1900 but there is no liquid trading pool to trade HTT-1900 in.
 There is, however, a liquid pool for HTT-2000.
   - Bob mints 150 HTT-2000 against his stake and sells 150 HTT-2000 into the trading pool.